pickledim/Crypto_Portfolio_Optimization/README.md

 ## Getting Started

-To use the Cryptos class, follow the steps below:
+To use the CryptoPortfolio, follow the steps below:

 1. **Install Dependencies**: Ensure that you have the required Python libraries installed.
 The class depends on pandas, numpy, and requests.
 If you don't have these libraries, install them using pip: